 In this case, if a Class of Claims entitled to vote on the Plan rejects the Plan, the Trustee reserves the right to amend the Plan or request confirmation of the Plan pursuant to section 1129(b) of the Bankruptcy Code or both.
-Section 1129(b) of the Bankruptcy Code (commonly known as "cram down") permits the confirmation of a Chapter 11 plan notwithstanding the rejection of a plan by one or more impaired classes of claims or member interests.
+Section 1129(b) of the Bankruptcy Code (commonly known as "cram down") permits the confirmation of a chapter 11 plan notwithstanding the rejection of a plan by one or more impaired classes of claims or member interests.
 Under that section, a plan may be confirmed by a bankruptcy court if it does not "discriminate unfairly" and is "fair and equitable" with respect to each rejecting class.

-The Trustee is commencing this solicitation after extensive negotiations with, among others, Prudential Insurance Company of America, Modern Woodmen of America, the Committee of Unsecured Creditors, the Western Area Power Administration, and the Debtor's members (Yellowstone Valley Electric Cooperative, Inc.; Tongue River Electric Cooperative, Inc.; Fergus Electric Cooperative, Inc.; Mid-Yellowstone Electric Cooperative, Inc.; Beartooth Electric Cooperative, Inc.; and the City of Great Falls).
+The Trustee is commencing this solicitation after extensive negotiations with, among others, Prudential, Modern Woodmen, the Committee of Unsecured Creditors, the Western Area Power Administration, and the Debtor's current and prior members (Yellowstone Valley Electric Cooperative, Inc.; Tongue River Electric Cooperative, Inc.; Fergus Electric Cooperative, Inc.; Mid-Yellowstone Electric Cooperative, Inc.; Beartooth Electric Cooperative, Inc.; and the City of Great Falls).

-THE TRUSTEE BELIEVES THAT THE PLAN IS FAIR AND EQUITABLE AND PROVIDES THE BEST RECOVERY TO CLAIM AND MEMBER INTEREST HOLDERS UNDER THE CIRCUMSTANCES.
+THE TRUSTEE BELIEVES THAT THE PLAN IS FAIR AND EQUITABLE AND PROVIDES THE BEST RECOVERY TO CLAIM HOLDERS UNDER THE CIRCUMSTANCES.
 THE TRUSTEE BELIEVES THAT ACCEPTANCE OF THE PLAN IS IN THE BEST INTERESTS OF EACH AND EVERY CLASS OF CREDITORS ENTITLED TO VOTE ON THE PLAN AND STRONGLY RECOMMENDS THAT EACH CREDITOR VOTE TO ACCEPT THE PLAN.

-Holders of Claims or Member Interests in such Classes may obtain a copy of the Disclosure Statement by contacting the Trustee's counsel, John Cardinal Parks, at jparks@hblegal.net or (303) 996-8609.
+Holders of Claims or Member Interests may obtain a copy of the Disclosure Statement and the Plan by contacting the Trustee's counsel, John Cardinal Parks, at jparks@hblegal.net or (303) 996-8609.